Introduction to the CircleCI Web App

 Upon logging in, you will see the Dashboard, showing you the status of pipelines in the projects that you are following.
-The dropdowns at the top of the dashboard allow you to select to view everyone’s pipelines, or just your own pipelines, as well as all projects, or specific projects.
+The dropdown menus at the top of the dashboard allow you to select to view everyone’s pipelines, or just your own pipelines, as well as all projects, or specific projects.
 Clicking the organization name will open the organization switcher, which shows all organizations that have been set up.
 You can switch between these organizations to see their individual dashboards.

 If you do not have any projects in your dashboard, or you are missing specific projects, you can select Projects on the side navigation.
 The projects view shows the list of all projects within the organization, which you can choose to follow or unfollow.
 Following a project will add it to your dashboard.
 Unfollowing a project will remove it from your dashboard.

 The side navigation allows you to visit the following web application pages:

 Projects: Allows you to see all projects associated with your organization.
 Choose to follow or unfollow projects, as well as set up new projects.

 Insights: Provides you with time-series data overviews of credit usage, success rates, and pipeline duration, among other things.